 1. At the survival level conflicts often result in threats of violence on another’s life to try to drive change.

-2. At the tribal level conflict often occurs as harassment to drive change via cliques, gang violence, terrorism (mail bombers), physical abuse, etc. In engineering this type of conflict happens through social media where rational arguments are exceedingly challenging to work through.
+2. At the tribal level conflict often occurs as harassment to drive change via cliques, gang violence, terrorism (mail bombers), physical abuse, etc. In engineering, this type of conflict happens through social media where rational arguments are exceedingly challenging to work through.

-3. At the authoritarian level conflict starts to become classic mass warfare to drive change via extermination, this is what Oppenheimer hoped the bomb would end, and did for the most part.
+3. At the authoritarian level conflict starts to become classic mass warfare to drive change via extermination.
+This is what Oppenheimer hoped the bomb would end, and did for the most part.
 Or you just fire or cut someone loose.
-In engineering you have the boss make a unilateral decision to cut a program or division because a decision needs to be made and you don’t have the time to generate the data or evidence to inform the decision.
+In engineering, you have the boss make a unilateral decision to cut a program or division because a decision needs to be made and you don’t have the time to generate the data or evidence to inform the decision.

-4. At the legalistic level you see the formation of governing bodies to promote change that are supposed to manage conflict as peace keeping skirmishes, like the UN, but with rules everyone is supposed to follow.
+4. At the legalistic level you see the formation of governing bodies to promote change that are supposed to manage conflict as peacekeeping skirmishes, like the UN, but with rules everyone is supposed to follow.
 Don’t like someone?
 Create a new rule and/or vote them out.
-In engineering we apply the Engineers Code of Conduct and can have engineers officially sanctioned for actions that violate the code.
+In engineering, we apply the Engineers Code of Conduct and can have engineers officially sanctioned for actions that violate the code.

 5. At the performance level you see how expensive and inefficient real conflict is and start to drive change via trade and economic warfare instead.
 Don’t like someone?
 Create a competitor and an uneven playing field.
-In engineering we hold key information and networks confidential to promote our own personal gain, even though it would be better for humanity if everyone knew.
+In engineering, we hold key information and networks confidential to promote our own personal gain, even though it would be better for humanity if everyone knew.
 Rational arguments based on data and evidence will abound with the goal to establish the most logical and efficient point for moving forward.

 6. At the communitarian level you start to see how really crazily unnecessary and harmful to the planet all of this conflict really is.
-You seek grass roots change efforts via rational information exchange, you work slowly, and you just pass by and exclude those who can’t understand this and are conflict prone.
-In engineering we form communities of practice that develop standards and guiding principles that sustain technological progress.
+You seek grass-roots change efforts via rational information exchange, you work slowly, and you just pass by and exclude those who can’t understand this and are conflict-prone.
+In engineering, we form communities of practice that develop standards and guiding principles that sustain technological progress.

 7. At the systemic level you realize the complexity of the system and how many levels must change at once.
 You drive change via all of the above, timing the conflicts and pressures in such subtle ways that those you are in conflict with are not even aware.
-Engineering mostly functions on levels 4, 5, and 6, but we typically have to work with professionals from other disciplines that complete the system.
+Engineering mostly functions on levels 4, 5, and 6, but we typically have to work with professionals from other disciplines who complete the system.

 Change and conflict are rules of the universe.
-Thankfully in engineering we’re often busy enough doing real work for real people, with enough of the above levels engaged, that we tend not to see the incredibly dramatic and tribal arguments of some disciplines — we just need to get stuff done.
+Thankfully, in engineering, we’re often busy enough doing real work for real people, with enough of the above levels engaged, that we tend not to see the incredibly dramatic and tribal arguments of some disciplines — we just need to get stuff done.
 But just so everyone is aware — somewhere someone is manipulating you to change.
 How they’re doing it says a lot about them, and how you should respond says a lot about you.

 How to manage conflict